How the Principles of Gentle Progressive Exercises Can Help Joints and Muscles with Wear and Tear

 Let’s use Arthritis (Osteoarthritis) as a case in point.

 Broadly speaking, Arthritis is a wearing of the cartilage to the point where osteophytes or bone spurs begin to form in gaps of cartilage.
-This creates inflammation – pain and stiffness in the joint/s affected.
-Arthritis most commonly occurs in load-bearing joints – Knees, hips, lower back & neck in particular.
+This creates inflammation – pain and stiffness in the joint(s) affected.
+Arthritis most commonly occurs in load-bearing joints – Knees, hips, the lower back and neck in particular.

-In terms of exercise (our passion & expertise), how CAN it help?
+In terms of exercise (our passion and expertise), how can it help?

 First of all, what is Pilates?